outscale/terraform-provider-outscale/website/docs/d/net_attribute.html.markdown

 page_title: "3DS OUTSCALE: outscale_net_attribute"
 sidebar_current: "docs-outscale-datasource-net-attribute"
 description: |-
-  [Provides information about a specific net attribute.]
+  [Provides information about a specific Net attribute.]
 ---

 # outscale_net_attribute Data Source

-Provides information about a specific net attribute.
+Provides information about a specific Net attribute.
 For more information on this resource, see the [User Guide](https://wiki.outscale.net/display/EN/About+VPCs).
 For more information on this resource actions, see the [API documentation](https://docs-beta.outscale.com/#updatenet).